scateu/tsv_edl.vim/README.md

 Then `gi`, `go`.

-## Conceal: Hide the first 4 columns
+## Vim Conceal: Hide the first 4 columns

 ... to stay more focused when listening to tape.